ahnorton/annotation-manager/README.md

         ~/.kde/share/apps/okular/docdata/

     These .xml files were named according to the size and name of the orginal PDF file, with names of the form
                    <PDF size>.<PDF filename>.xml

     Annotations were therefore lost if PDF files were renamed, but not lost if simply moved from one directory to another.
 The PDF size was used to help prevent name clashes.

     The same file naming convention is currently used to save the .xml files that record viewing data (window size, page number, etc.) to the directory

         ~/.local/share/okular/docdata/

     Saving separate annotations was removed as of KDE Applications 17.12.

     Okular nowadays saves annotations by appending the annotation data to the PDF file.
 The annotation files created by annotation-mgr are the PDF file differences.
 These are not human readable nor are they easily searchable.
 They are named by the sha256 hash of the original PDF file contents, so do not get lost if the original PDF is renamed, moved, or copied.

     Transitioning from old .xml annotation files:

         When Okular opens a PDF that has annotation data saved in the old .xml format, a banner is displayed,

             "This document contains annotations or form data that were saved internally by a previous Okular version.
 Internal storage is no longer supported.
 Please save to a file in order to move them if you want to continue to edit the document."

         By "internal" the above message obscurely means internal to Okular's hidden data directories, rather than internal to the PDF.

         The banner is displayed with a SaveAs button.
 While annotation-mgr is running, use that SaveAs option to overwrite the PDF file.

         The displayed .xml annotations will be saved (as a PDF file difference) by annotation-mgr and the old .xml will be deleted by Okular.
 The banner will not be displayed again.

     For pros/cons and discussion:

         The following dates are those of the first post.
-Comments on these posts are often made some years later.
+Many comments on these posts have been made some years later.

         2007-10-31 store annotations with documents
         https://bugs.kde.org/show_bug.cgi?id=151614